dib-lab/charcoal/doc/README.md

 charcoal is open source under the BSD 3-clause license, and is free for use, reuse, modification, and remixing.
 Please enjoy responsibly!

+We provide a [Code of Conduct](CODE_OF_CONDUCT.rst) that we expect developers, contributors, and users to follow when requesting help, filing issues, writing documentation, and engaging in the project.

 ## How charcoal finds contamination